 The market in Asia is booming, with more and more technological innovation continuing to emerge from countries such as Japan, China and South Korea.
 China, in particular, has been filing prodigious levels of patents in recent years.
 The United States remains a leader in the creative industries although, as a global region, Asia Pacific countries now contribute more in terms of revenue and jobs.
 Businesses from countries such as these are asserting their IP on a global scale and many rely on the expertise and skills of UK Chartered Patent Attorneys to protect their IP assets in foreign markets.

 Seismic political changes are altering the UK’s relationship with Europe.
 However, unlike many other professions, UK Chartered Patent Attorneys will remain largely untouched by them.
-This is because the European Patent convention is not a piece of EU legislation and the European Patent Office is not an EU institution.
-This means that UK attorneys qualified as European Patent Attorneys (virtually all) will continue to conduct European patent work entirely unaffected when the UK leaves the EU in 2019.
+This is because the European Patent Convention is not a piece of EU legislation and the European Patent Office is not an EU institution.
+This means that UK attorneys qualified as European Patent Attorneys (virtually all) will continue to be able to conduct European patent work entirely unaffected by Brexit.
+It will be business as usual.

 Greater harmonisation of IP rights across Europe is being sought through the creation of a patent system which will have unitary effect across the continent and the introduction of a Unified Patent Court (UPC).
-Despite the referendum vote to leave the EU, the UK Government has formally ratified the UPC Agreement (UPCA) in April 2018.
-At the time of going to press, it was hoped that the UK will be able to play a full role after Brexit because the UPCA is not an EU instrument and the court will be international in scope.
+The UK Government ratified the UPC Agreement (UPCA) in April 2018.
+At the time of going to press, it was hoped that the UK would be able to play a full role after Brexit because the UPCA is not an EU instrument and the court will be international in scope.
 However, German ratification was still awaited and this was the subject of a constitutional challenge progressing through the country’s courts.